log-Mike/RL-WAPI/readme.md

 	`./client.sh lock network`

 # LDAP Server
-- Current version conects to a LDAP server that is hosted on a local FreeIPA.
+- Cnonects to a LDAP server

-- To test locally, launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))
+- To test locally for free, launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))

-- Current version is hard set to a host name "giantest.local.com" mapped to the local IP (mapping is located in /etc/hosts)

 - Resolve download issues, set up the server or client using:

 `sudo dnf install free-ipa client`